munificent/craftinginterpreters/book/statements-and-state.md

 ^code environment-define

 Not exactly brain surgery, but we have made one interesting semantic choice.
-When we add the key to the map, we don't check to see that it isn't already present.
+When we add the key to the map, we don't check to see that if it's already present.
 That means that this program works:

 ```lox